btel/SpikeSort/docs/source/tutorials/tutorial_manual.rst

 ------------

-   We will assume that you downloaded the sample :ref:`tutorial.h5` and saved it to the :file:`data` directory.
+   We will assume that you downloaded the sample data file :file:`tutorial.h5` and saved it to the :file:`data` directory.

    You can load this file using one of I/O fiters from